-With client-side Appium you will need to configure those Testdroid desired capabilities and make sure everything is ready for execution on Testdroid Cloud.
-The test script will then go through and communicates with Appium Broker that passes all configuration details to Appium Server and then to the device (one device at time).
+With client-side Appium, you will need to configure those Bitbar desired capabilities and make sure everything is ready for execution on Bitbar Testing.
+The test script will then go through and communicates with Appium Broker that passes all configuration details to Appium Server and then to the device (one device at a time).
 The server-side Appium does this parallel with all selected devices, making the whole process much faster.

-Both approaches will allow you to reserve all test assets (scripts, screenshots, logs etc.) under your Testdroid Cloud projects, but with server-side Appium all other features are available and easy to use.
-It’s worth of mentioning that with the release of Selenium 2.0, the Selenium Server also included built-in Selenium Grid functionality which can help you to scale / distribute tests on several machines ( helps in local parallel execution).
+Both approaches will allow you to reserve all test assets (scripts, screenshots, logs etc.) under your Bitbar Testing projects, but with server-side Appium all other features are available and easy to use.
+It’s worth of mentioning that with the release of Selenium 2.0, the Selenium Server also included built-in Selenium Grid functionality which can help you to scale/distribute tests on several machines ( helps in local parallel execution).

 Desired Capabilities – Get Rid of Those with Server Side Appium

-Let’s look at things from both, localhost and Testdroid Cloud point of view.
+Let’s look at things from localhost and Bitbar Testing.
 When you run any Appium / Selenium tests, you configure desired capabilities accordingly and point Webdriver either to localhost (

 http://appium.testdroid.com/wd/hub).
-For example, if you use Testdroid Cloud you also add Testdroid Desired Capabilities for your test script – for example like this:
+For example, if you use Bitbar Testing you also add Bitbar Desired Capabilities for your test script – for example like this: